collabnix/dockerlabs/beginners/dockertrustedregistry.md

 ## Image signing
 DTR has built in Notary, you can use Docker Content Trust to sign snd verify images.

-Here is what the UI of DTR looks like :
+This is what the UI of DTR looks like :

 ![My Image](https://raw.githubusercontent.com/collabnix/dockerlabs/master/beginners/images/DTR.png)